mathigatti/mathigatti/source/index.md

 ---
 title: Mathias Gatti
-description: Data Scientist specialized in artificial communication.
-I like to make computers sing, write and talk.
+description: Data Scientist and Creative Coder.
+I work on artificial communication, I like to make computers write, sing and talk.

 preview_image: about/mathigatti-photo.jpg
 ---